hexWars/resume/README.md

 The commonly used SVG files are already in the folder `typst`, and the template file is `typst/resume.typ`.
 Enter your resume content in the file `typst/main.typ`.

+You can download this project and upload the `typst` folder to the typst website for use.

 ### Update page parameters

 ```typst